Eyesore123/Snake-game-JS-only/README.md

 - **Gamepad Support:** Use a gamepad for an even more immersive experience.
 - **Customizable Snake Color:** Choose the color of your liking!

-## Planned improvements
+## Planned improvements in the order of importance

+* Customizable controls / new settings page for additional settings
 * Better stylings for snake / buttons
+* A higher framerate by reorganizing game logic
+* Settings for snake speed, grid size etc.
+* Vibrations for gamepad
+* Leaderboard
 * Random spawns for snake
-* Enemies
+* Enemies/obstacles
-* Settings menu: snake speed, grid size etc.
 * Better tablet compatibility
-* Leaderboard
-* Customizable controls
-* A higher framerate by reorganizing game logic

 ## Known issues